What is Cherry Beach?

 A large property adjacent to and directly south of Cherry Beach Park (to the left as you stand in the parking lot, facing the lake) has been listed for sale.
 A group of local residents, second homeowners and community members have launched a campaign to help Chikaming Township fundraise and purchase the property to preserve the area in its natural state.
 If successful, this project will more than double the size of Cherry Beach Park and accessible lakefront.

 The Township has applied for a Michigan Department of Natural Resources Trust Fund (MNRTF) grant that, if awarded, will cover 75% of the purchase price of the property.
 The seller is asking over $4 million but the final price will be determined by two appraisals paid for by the MNRTF if the grant is awarded.
 We should know the grant award decision by early December, 2018.
-Other grant applications have been submitted, and a challenge grant for $250,000 was awarded in May by The Carls Foundation through the Southwest Michigan Land Conservancy.
-A $50,000 challenge grant has been awarded by the Upton Foundation.
-Chikaming Township has pledged $175,000 to the project.
-Private donations and other grants must make up the remaining 25% of the purchase price of the property.
-It is estimated we need to raise approximately $1 million.
-Community support in the form of donations at any level are critical to this project’s success.
+The community is responsible for raising the matching 25%, and as of October 1 that goal was met.
+The Township contributed a generous donation of $175,000 to the project and multiple foundation grants were secured for over $300,000.
+The community actively participated in the fundraising by contributing more than $600,000 in pledges.
+These pledges will become actual donations when a positive award decision is received from the state.

 Is my donation tax deductible?All monies will be collected by the Berrien Community Foundation (BCF).
 BCF is approved by the Internal Revenue Service as a 501(C)(3) tax-exempt organization and all donations are tax deductible to the extent provided by law.